 Are Dividends Taxable?

-For instance, if an investor is holding the investment in a retirement account such as a 401(k) or IRA, the dividend isn’t taxable at the time of distribution.
-(Though depending on the account, the income may be taxed upon withdrawal during retirement.)
+For instance, if an investor is holding the investment in a retirement account such as a 401(k) or IRA, the dividend isn’t taxable the year it’s paid because it’s deposited in a tax-deferred account.

-If the investment is held in a taxable account, then a dividend is considered income, and the tax rate will depend on whether it’s a qualified dividend or nonqualified (ordinary) dividend.
+If the investment is held in a taxable account, like a brokerage account, then a dividend is considered income, and the tax rate will depend on whether it’s a qualified dividend or nonqualified (ordinary) dividend.

 Tax Rate for Qualified Dividends